 This class will focus on the basic skills of wheel throwing—centering, opening, and pulling clay into shape—followed by learning to form bowls, cylinders, and cups.
 Students will also learn to evaluate form and how form serves a vessel’s function.

 Fundamental handbuilding skills and techniques will be covered including pinch pots, coil building, and slab construction with a focus on fun, artful, and utilitarian forms as well as surface techniques to add decorative elements to make the work truly one-of-a-kind.
-The class will learn how to work with mid-range clay and glazes for the purpose of handbuilding.
+The class will work in low-fire terracotta clay and glazes; students will learn how to use these materials for the purpose of handbuilding.

 Expand and refine your throwing skills through the forming of bowls, cups, lids, pitchers, and the assemblage of two-part forms.
 Presentations and discussions will cover how to integrate form with function.
-This class will use high-fire Balcones clay and gas-fired reduction glazes.
-Prerequisite: Students should have completed at least two introductory to wheelthrowing courses.
+This class will use high-fire clay and gas fired reduction glazes.